Twin Rivers Solar Farm

 The Twin Rivers Solar Farm is a photovoltaic power station under construction at Pamapuria, near Kaitaia in the Far North District of New Zealand.
 The farm is being built by Rānui Generation, and will have an output of 31 MWp when complete.

 The project was first announced in July 2023.
-Construction began in August 2024 and commissioning is expected in mid-2025.
+Construction began in August 2024 and the solar farm was partially commissioning by October 2025.
+As of February 2026, full commissioning had yet to take place.